 Stool cultures or examination for ova and parasites may be warranted in patients with loose stools or recent travel.
 Salmonella enteritis can infrequently manifest as FUO without diarrhea.

-Serologic testing that may be warranted, depending on the case, include but are not limited to Epstein-Barr virus infection, cytomegalovirus infection, toxoplasmosis, bartonellosis (cat-scratch disease), syphilis, and certain fungal or parasitic infections.
+Serologic testing that may be warranted, depending on the case, includes but is not limited to Epstein-Barr virus infection, cytomegalovirus infection, toxoplasmosis, bartonellosis (cat-scratch disease), syphilis, and certain fungal or parasitic infections.

-An antinuclear antibody (ANA) test should be done in children > 5 yr with a strong family history of rheumatologic disease.
-A positive ANA test suggests an underlying connective tissue disorder, particularly SLE.
+An antinuclear antibody (ANA) test should be done in children > 5 years with a strong family history of rheumatologic disease.
+A positive ANA test suggests an underlying connective tissue disorder, particularly systemic lupus erythematosus.
 Immunoglobulin levels (IgG, IgA, and IgM) should be measured in children with a negative initial evaluation.
 Low levels may indicate an immunodeficiency.
 Elevated levels can occur in chronic infection or an autoimmune disorder.

-Empiric treatment with anti-inflammatory drugs or antibiotics should not be used as diagnostic measures except when JIA is suspected; in such cases, a trial of NSAIDs is the recommended first-line therapy.
+Empiric treatment with anti-inflammatory drugs or antibiotics should not be used as a diagnostic measure except when juvenile idiopathic arthritis is suspected; in such cases, a trial of nonsteroidal anti-inflammatory drug (NSAIDs) is the recommended first-line therapy.
 Response to anti-inflammatory drugs or antibiotics does not help distinguish infectious from noninfectious causes.
 Also, antibiotics can cause false-negative cultures and mask or delay the diagnosis of important infections (eg, meningitis, parameningeal infection, endocarditis, osteomyelitis).

 Treatment is directed at the underlying disorder.